mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Action; when not directly controlled, the victim may act as normal.
 Control Actions only affects a single target, Mob Control affects any living targets within the area of effect.
-Victims of a Mob Control may be manipulated individually (with separate Simple Actions) or issued the same command as a group (with a single Simple Action).
+Victims of a Mob Control may be manipulated individually (with separate Minor Actions) or issued the same command as a group (with a single Minor Action).

 #### Control Emotions (Mental)